 -David Jaggar, founding member and past president of the International Veterinary Acupuncture Society

 In 1986, James Peden formulated a product that freed cats from slaughterhouse products and provided them nutritionally complete, cruelty-free meals.
 Vegecat™ and the other Vegepet™ supplements for cats provide the nutrients cats require from non-animal sources, including: Taurine, Vitamin D2, Vitamin A, and the essential fatty acid arachidonate that is required for numerous vital metabolic processes.
 Vegecat™, Vegecat phi™, and Vegekit™ have been used by the compassionate caretakers of numerous cats throughout the world and over many, many years.
 To order, or read more about the cat products Compassion Circle offers, please click on the product images at the bottom of the page.

 Suggested recipes are included in each product container.
-They can be downloaded HERE.
+They can be downloaded on our “Recipes & Literature” page.